sybilhoangRG/support.balsamiq.com/content/misc/privatebrowsing.md

 draft: ''
 ---

 This page is for folks who don't want to [clear their browser's cache](../clearcache), but still want to experience a "clean" browser.
-This can also be helpful for folks having login issues with [Balsamiq Cloud](https://balsamiq.cloud).
+This can also be helpful if you're having login issues with [Balsamiq Cloud](https://balsamiq.cloud).

 ## Apple Safari